HTTPArchive/almanac.httparchive.org/src/content/en/2022/privacy.md

   )
 }}

 Our analysis shows that CMP usage has increased from 7% to 11% since last year.
 So we recorded an increase of almost 60%.
-Also, this year we see that mobile is less involved than desktop - although the difference is minimal.
+Also, this year we see that mobile is less involved than desktop—although the difference is minimal.
 We also see that the providers CookieYes (18%), OneTrust (64%), and Cookiebot (56%) have increased their market share since last year.

 ### IAB consent frameworks